 Step 2: Consult with a Lawyer

-Many injuries claims result in dealing with insurance companies.
+Many injury claims result in dealing with insurance companies.
 Unfortunately, insurance companies only pay when they are forced to; therefore, it is important to have an attorney who can deal with the insurance companies on your behalf.
 Studies have proven that individuals represented by attorneys tend to recover more on their claim than individuals who attempt to resolve their own claims.

 Step 3: Collect Relevant Data